 People cannot remain stably housed in Housing Credit properties if they are not aware they exist in the first place.
 The first step HFAs can take, therefore, is to ensure that people have equal access to information about the property and have the opportunity to apply.
 Eligible low-income households with language barriers, limited access to transportation, and accessibility challenges, among other barriers to housing access, may be underrepresented in the applicant pool unless intentional steps are made to overcome these barriers.
-An Affirmative Fair Housing Marketing Plan (AFHMP) is one tool to encourage more inclusive and fair outcomes.
-The AFHMP is a HUDrequire the submittal of an Affirmative Fair Housing Marketing Plan (AFHMP).
+An Affirmative Fair Housing Marketing Plan require the submittal of an Affirmative Fair Housing Marketing Plan (AFHMP).

-supported approach that developers can use to certify their anti-discrimination marketing strategy, thereby mitigating unlawful discrimination against protected classes in housing access and increasing fair housing choice for historically underserved communities.
+(AFHMP) is one tool to encourage more inclusive and fair outcomes.
+The AFHMP is a HUD-supported approach that developers can use to certify their anti-discrimination marketing strategy, thereby mitigating unlawful discrimination against protected classes in housing access and increasing fair housing choice for historically underserved communities.

-Today, at least 23 HFAs require the submittal of an AFHMP as part of the application developers submit for a Housing Credit award, although the extent to which the plan is integrated into a larger fair housing marketing strategy varies by state.
+Today, at least 31 HFAs require the submittal of an AFHMP as part of the application developers submit for a Housing Credit award, although the extent to which the plan is integrated into a larger fair housing marketing strategy varies by state.
 In Georgia, the AFHMP is only one of several forms of documentation required that indicates the extent to which a developer will market to underserved populations.
 The Georgia QAP requires a documented strategy and examples of outreach efforts to local service providers, homeless shelters, and/or disability advocacy organizations, as well as a specific process for marketing to individuals with limited English proficiency.
-Delaware, New York, and Rhode Island, among a few other states, also incentivize or require translation of marketing materials into other languages.
+Delaware and New York, among a few other states, also incentivize or require translation of marketing materials into other languages.